State school: Australia

-Regardless of whether a school is part of the Government or independent systems, they are required to adhere to the same curriculum frameworks of their state or territory.
+Regardless of whether a school is part of the government or private systems, they are required to adhere to the same curriculum frameworks of their state or territory.
 The curriculum framework however provides for some flexibility in the syllabus, so that subjects such as religious education can be taught.
 Most school students wear uniforms.
+The name for a government-funded primary school varies by state and territory.
+In New South Wales, the name "public school" is used.
+In Queensland, the name "state school" is used.
+In every other state and territory, the name "primary school" is used.

 New Zealand

 Both state and state-integrated schools are government-funded.
 The latter are former private schools which are now "integrated" into the state system under the Private Schools Conditional Integration Act 1975 "on a basis which will preserve and safeguard the special character of the education provided by them".
 According to an OECD report, about 86% of all school-aged children attend state schools and 10% attend state integrated schools.

 The government provides education as a right—it is freely available up to the end of the calendar year following a student's 19th birthday.
 Primary and secondary education is compulsory for students between the ages of 6 and 16, although in practice most children enrol at school on their 5th birthday.
 Most students start at age 5 and remain in school for the full 13 years.
-While there is overlap in some schools, primary school ends at Year 8 and secondary school at Year 13.
-The last two years of primary school are normally considered intermediate school instead of primary school, and is normally a school in itself, leaving primary school to end at Year 6.
+While there is overlap in some schools, primary education ends at Year 8 and secondary education at Year 13.
+In some areas Years 7 and 8 are considered part of intermediate school—a separate school which acts as a bridge between primary and secondary education—leaving primary school to end at Year 6.